jackkershaw/portfolio/README.md

 - Mobile Navbar as full page, scrollable like on wired.com
 - pelicula - present like this: https://tosche.net/fonts/dossier
 - add icons from font awesome: https://fontawesome.com/icons/github?f=brands&s=solid
+- test with jest while learning - see last section of front end roadmap

 ## How to run locally